Cost of Living, Superannuation & Tax

 You can choose the rate for your KiwiSaver deductions.
 They can be either 3%, 4%, 6%, 8%, or 10%.
 The default rate is 3%.
 The University contributes an employer contribution as per NZ legislation requirements of 3%.

 To learn more visit the KiwiSaver website.

 Inland Revenue (IRD) is the New Zealand government’s tax department.
 Individuals and businesses in New Zealand must pay tax on their income, commonly known as Pay-As-You-Earn or PAYE.
 The Government also collects tax from the sale of some goods and services; GST.

 There are a number of key attractions to New Zealand’s tax system.
 No inheritance tax, general capital gains tax, local or regional taxes, healthcare or social security taxes.

 New Zealand has progressive or gradual tax rates.
-The rates increase as your income increases with the top rate being 33% for income over NZ$70,000.
+The rates increase as an individual’s income increases with the top rate being 39% income over $180,000.

 Applying for an IRD Number

 You will require an IRD number to be paid you salary.